-The second annual West Coast NLP (WeCNLP) Summit is an opportunity to foster discussion and collaboration between NLP researchers in academia and industry.
+The third annual WeCNLP (West Coast NLP) Summit is an opportunity to foster discussion and collaboration between NLP researchers in academia and industry.
 The event will include talks and a panel from research leaders on the latest advances in NLP technologies.
-The day will conclude with a poster session where attendees can learn from each other in an informal setting.
-The event will take place at Facebook, Menlo Park, on September 6th.

 Jason Williams manages the language understanding group for Siri, at Apple.
 Before joining Apple, he was a Research Manager at Microsoft Research, where he led the Conversational Systems Research Group and the Redmond Reinforcement Learning Group.
 Prior to Microsoft, he was Principal Researcher with AT&T Labs – Research.
 He has published about 60 peer-reviewed papers on dialog systems and related areas, and has received five best paper/presentation awards for work on statistical approaches to dialog systems, including the use of POMDPs (partially observable Markov decision processes), reinforcement learning, turn-taking, and empirical user studies.
 In 2012 he initiated the Dialog State Tracking Challenge series, in 2014 he shipped components of the first release of Microsoft Cortana, in 2015 he launched Microsoft’s Language Understanding Service, and in 2018 he launched Microsoft’s Conversation Learner Service.
 He is President of SIGDIAL, and an elected member of the IEEE Speech and Language Technical Committee (SLTC) in the area of spoken dialogue systems.